-Future Impacts of Accounting Pronouncements-NTASC has not completed the process of evaluating the impact that will result from adopting GASB Statements No. 94, Public-Private and Public-Public Partnerships and Availability Payment Arrangements; No. 96, Subscription-Based Information Technology Arrangements; and a portion of No. 99, Omnibus 2022, effective for the year ending December 31, 2023; and No. 100, Accounting Changes and Error Corrections-an amendment of GASB Statement No. 62; the remaining portion of No. 99, Omnibus 2022, and No. 101, Compensated Absences, effective for the year ending December 31, 2024.
-NTASC is, therefore, unable to disclose the impact that adopting GASB Statements No. 94, 96, 99, 100, and 101 will have on its financial position and results of operations when such statements are adopted.
+Future Impacts of Accounting Pronouncements-NTASC has not completed the process of evaluating the impact that will result from adopting the remainder of GASB Statement No. 99, Omnibus 2022; No. 100, Accounting Changes and Error Corrections-an amendment of GASB Statement No. 62; and No. 101, Compensated Absences, effective for the year ending December 31, 2024; and No. 102, Certain Risk Disclosures, effective for the year ending December 31, 2025.
+NTASC is, therefore, unable to disclose the impact that adopting GASB Statements No. 99, 100, 101, and 102 will have on its financial position and results of operations when such statements are adopted.

-Deficit Net Position-At December 31, 2022, NTASC reported a net position deficit of \$52,883,938.
+Deficit Net Position-At December 31, 2023, NTASC reported a net position deficit of \$51,895,993.
 The deficit is caused by long-term obligations that are greater than currently available resources.